Vinz2008/C./README.md

 - [ ] Add thread sanitizer to cpoint-build
 - [ ] Add noreturn return value (return void and add the noreturn attribute to the function)
 - [ ] Remove protos for not existent functions from FunctionsProtos (for example if there is a struct s with a member f, there will be the s__f and the f protos in it)
+- [ ] Make it possible to link llvm statically to the compiler
+- [ ] Fix bug when returning from function in if and else branch

 ## Benchmarks compared to other languages